The Akron Legal News

 To: John Doe, address unknown.

-Whereas, a complaint, duly verified according to law, has been filed in this Court, by Summit County Children Services located at 264 S. Arlington Street, Akron, OH 44306 states that certain child(ren) to wit: Marrion Nutter born September 5, 2019
+Whereas, a complaint, duly verified according to law, has been filed in this Court, by Summit County Children Services located at 264 S. Arlington Street, Akron, OH 44306 states that certain child(ren) to wit: Stella Millward born May 2, 2020

-The complaint alleges Dependency of the child(ren), Marrion Nutter, DOB: 9/5/2019 and requests Temporary Custody to SCCS.
+The complaint alleges Dependency/Abuse of the child(ren), Stella Millward, DOB: 5/2/2020 and requests Protective Supervision.
 If the child(ren) is/are adjudicated abused, neglected or dependent and the Complaint seeks an order for temporary custody, an order of temporary custody will cause the removal of the child(ren) from the legal custody of the parents, guardian or other custodian until the court terminates the order of temporary custody or permanently divests the parents of their parental rights.
 A case plan may be prepared for the child(ren) with requirements to address Abuse/Neglect/Dependency concerns, and possible consequences of failure to comply with the journalized case plan could be removal of the child from the legal custody of the parents, guardian or other custodian until the court terminates the order of temporary custody or permanently divests the parents of their parental rights.
-Mother of said child(ren) is Macey Nutter.
-Said motion will be set for a hearing on November 17, 2025 at 2:00 p.m. before Magistrate Lynd-Robinson at 650 Dan Street, Akron, Ohio 44310.
+Mother of said child(ren) is Savanna Millward.
+Said motion will be set for a hearing on April 7, 2026 at 10:00 a.m. before Magistrate Fish at 650 Dan Street, Akron, Ohio 44310.
 John Doe is ordered to appear before said Court on said date and show cause why this motion should not be granted.

 You are hereby notified that: